 He grins as wide as the Opera house, completely non-judgmental.
 He isn’t worried, he’s just glad I’ve come this time, a true gladness.
 An inner joy that comes from years of whole-hearted giving and practicing kindness.
 One that comes from fostering children and organizing genuinely wonderful people.
 One that comes from being actively grateful to everything that is good in this world.
 One that doesn’t get burdened by what isn’t but what can be done.
 One that is brought about from creating thousands of hectares of homes for animals that can’t fight for themselves.
 The joy that springs from a light in the darkness of our times.

-It’s the area that we probably spend the most time in, and it’s a place that we can make a substantial positive environmental impact with small changes in the house.
-Find 14 easy ways to go green in the kitchen below.
+It’s one of the areas we spend the most time in and as such, it’s a place were we can make a big impact with only a few small habitual changes.

-Replace plastic wrap (like glad wrap) with beeswax wraps.
 This is my favourite way to cover bowls of leftovers, blocks of cheese, and sandwiches.
 The warmth of your hands molds the cloth over the item and it seals within seconds.
-The beeswax makes the cloth slightly antibacterial, and it smells nice.
+Plus beeswax makes the cloth slightly antibacterial and smell nice.

-To reuse, wipe the beeswax using cool or lukewarm water and a gentle soap (hot water can melt the wax).
-They should last 6-12 months.
-Crumbly looking and well loved wraps can also be revived by following the steps in this video.
+They can be reused multiple times and last 6-12 months.
+Well loved wraps can also be revived by following the steps in this video.

 2. Use Tupperware and mason jars